 This coalition also challenged developers and the Town of Oakville at the Ontario Municipal Board after developers appealed Official Plan Amendment 198 to remove green policies from the plans to urbanize North Oakville.
 He negotiated a settlement to the case that saved the policies to create the Natural Heritage System across north Oakville and created the Oakville Environmental Fund -- and saved the Town's taxpayers millions of dollars in costs.

 …as a political leader…Back to top

 After leading successful citizen-group fights without Town support against the two attempts before 2010 to put power plants in Oakville and leading the successful battle at the Ontario Municipal Board to save environmental lands north of Dundas, Rob first ran for mayor in 2003, losing by 28 votes.

 In 2006, Oakville residents chose Rob Burton as their mayor with a mandate to make the Town the most livable community in Canada by controlling growth, debt and taxes, saving green space, and catching up on long-overdue facilities.

 Rob serves on the board of directors for the Halton Regional Police Service (where he is chair), Oakville Hydro, Halton Healthcare Services, and he is president of the Halton Community Housing Corporation.
 He served for five years on the board of the Halton Children’s Aid Society.
 He also was appointed for two terms on the GO Transit board, where he was the only member who regularly used the GO trains and buses to get to meetings.

 In 2014, Oakville voters chose Rob for a third term as Mayor with 67% of the vote.

-Meanwhile, Mrs. Mulvale lost again in 2014, this time in an attempt to unseat her longtime friend and ally, Ward 5 Councillor Jeff Knoll.
+Meanwhile, Mrs. Mulvale lost again in 2014, this time in an attempt to unseat her longtime colleague and friend, Ward 5 Councillor Jeff Knoll.
 She wrote to him to say they'd never been friends, "only a mutually convenient political alliance".